A Kiss Before Dying

 Plot

-In 1956, Bud Corliss is an ambitious University student who is wooing fellow student Dorothy Kingship purely for her father's mining fortune.
-When he discovers that Dorothy is pregnant with his child, he realizes she is quite likely to be disinherited by her father, Leo Kingship.
-She does not care about this, saying she feels "like me" for the first time in her life, free of her father's control.
-Bud assures Dorothy that he will take care of her, hesitates when Dorothy insists on getting married, but then seemingly agrees to it.
+University student Bud Corliss is wooing fellow student Dorothy Kingship solely for her father's mining fortune.
+When Bud discovers that Dorothy is pregnant with his child, he realizes that she will be disinherited by her father, Leo Kingship.
+However, Dorothy does not care about losing the fortune, as she feels free of her father's control for the first time in her life.
+Bud assures Dorothy that he will take care of her, but hesitates when Dorothy insists on marrying, but he agrees to it.

 More details